 This treatment has caused him to have severe low self-esteem and a miserable existence.
 Edward thought of his brother as his hero and wanted desperately to please him.
 I am not sure what role the parents played but I get the impression they were wrapped up in their business and had little if any time for the boys.

-Treat Everyone as Though They Are an A Person
+Treat Everyone As if They Are an "A" Person

 Edward wrote that note prior to meeting with me.
 His plan was to see me one last time before taking his own life.
 When I gave him an A, told him that I believed in him and that I loved him and would be here for him, something changed within himself.